ENGINEER-LUMZ/Prime-numbers/README.md

 Finally, if the function did not stop and went through the whole loop uninterrupted, n was not divisible by a number between 2 and sqrt(n).
 Therefore, n is a prime number; you can return a True value.

-Creating a Function to Count Prime Numbers in a Range
+Creating a Function to Count Prime Numbers in a Range I Initialized a variable 'count' and set its initial value to 0;

+Next Set up a loop that goes through every number in the given range;

+For each number, i applied the function 'is_prime()' to check if it’s a prime;

+If the number is prime, increase the value of count by 1;

+After the loop, it prints out the value of count.